-It has been at the root of division and persecution for centuries, but it seems the white skin of most modern Europeans did not evolve in Europe at all.
+It seems the white skin of most modern Europeans did not evolve in Europe at all.

 Now genetic research has revealed that ancient European populations were dark-skinned for far longer than had originally been thought.